Instant Pot Potato Soup is creamy, comforting, and loaded with potatoes and veggies. It is the ULTIMATE comfort food and my favorite soup!

 It’s no secret that I’m a big soup lover.

-Even though I’m not a big veggie eater, I will eat just about anything in soup.
-The way the flavors blend together just make everything taste amazing!
+Even though I’m not a big veggie eater, I will eat just about anything in a hearty soup.

 But potato soup?
 It’s my #1.

 Potatoes are my love language because they’re creamy, chunky, and hearty too!